CogComNeuroSci/modeling-master/code_by_chapter/Chapter_2/README.md

-# Chapter 2: Activation space
+# Chapter 2: Decision making

-Code for changing activation.
-No weights change here (ie, no learning).
+Code for changing activation (in activation space).
+This is how one can implement decison making.
+No weights change are made in code for this chapter (i.e., no learning).